bjarn/jale/README.md

 Sheepdog is currently still under heavy development and not ready to be used as your daily driver.
 However, it works but lacks error messages, useful notices and yes, might contain bugs.

+The name 'Sheepdog' will change in the future, any suggestions are welcome!

 Services are using optimized configs (credits to [Valet+](https://github.com/weprovide/valet-plus)) to improve the performance of your local development environment.

+## Why Sheepdog?
+It has a completely different approach compared to services like Laravel Valet and aims to be both flexible and performant.

+Instead of using a single 'server.php' file which proxies every request, we just use Nginx configuration files per site.
+Don't be afraid though!
+We made it as easy as possible.
+We'll even introduce templates** for certain projects very soon!

+<sup><sub>** Templates allow you to link a site with a specific app configuration for Nginx.
+I.e. an optimized config for Laravel or Magento 2.</sub></sup></center>

 ## Included services
 The following services are currently installed by Sheepdog.
 Services marked with a * are optional, you can uncheck them ;-).